marnixkoops/hyperscale/README.md

 ## 🧰 Use-cases
-Vector search can be effectively applied to increase customer experience through personalization of content, product upsell, cross-sell and other use-cases.
+Efficient vector search can be applied to increase customer experience through personalization of content.
+For example to generate personalized recommendations for users based on any type of Collaborative Filtering model like Matrix Factorization.
+Or for product upsell, cross-sell et cetera.
-Moreover, vector models are also widely used in NLP, computer vision and other fields.

-For example, to quickly find the most similar word embeddings learned by a Neural Network like `word2vec` or to generate personalized recommendations for users based on any type of Collaborative Filtering model like Matrix Factorization.
+Vector models are also widely used in NLP, computer vision and other fields. `hyperscale` can for example be used to quickly find the most similar word or image embeddings learned by a Neural Network.

 ## 🪄 Install